Our Sustainability Skills symbols are a visual tool designed

 Re Treads

 The unique longevity of our shoes arises from the sewn on, highly durable rubber soles which can be repeatably removed and renewed, coming as close as possible to a completely adhesive free shoe.
+Our diversity of design means some models are easier to resole than others, but generally it is always possible.
+The old rubber soles are collected for recycling.

 Natural (Indian) rubber